 Sometimes exceptionally inclement weather can affect your conservatory.
 Maybe a tile fell from an adjacent pitched roof and damaged the conservatory?
-Maybe there is an ongoing leak that only appears in certain rain conditions when the wind blows in the opposite direction to the prevailing direction?
+Perhaps there is an ongoing leak that only appears in certain rain conditions when the wind blows in the opposite direction to the prevailing direction?

 Due to its increased exposure to the elements, the conservatory roof and guttering can be susceptible to harsh weather conditions, for example, high winds or an overload of snow, that can cause guttering to warp or crack, snapped brackets and leaks.